 Nortex Communications has remained active in local organizations and served in several key leadership positions and hosted chamber mixers within our offices to allow the community to become more familiar and aware of opportunities within our company.
-No key employees were hired during the past year.
-During the past year the company had typical turnover in a few positions and advertised locally and filled those positions.
+During the past year the company had typical turnover as well as growth, advertising job openings widely online and locally to fill these positions.
+The company also performed a nationwide search for its new Chief Financial Officer, ultimately hiring a female candidate.
 The Company remains proud of its record on workforce diversity given its extremely low turnover of employees.

-It is very noteworthy that the Company has achieved nearly half of its procurement from HUB businesses.
+It is very noteworthy that the Company has achieved nearly half of its procurement from HUB businesses, with the majority of construction services and many materials provide by minority and female-owned businesses.